gi-no/blog_mean_stack/article3.en.md

             `-- thing.spec.js             Server-side test code
 ```

-Client-side codes are deployed under a client directory, server-side codes are deployed under a server directory.
-By packaging files into a directory for each feature as a component, components become independent each other and whole the project is clean and easy to understand.
+Client-side codes are deployed under a client directory, and server-side codes are deployed under a server directory.
+By packaging files into a directory for each feature as a component, components become independent of each other and the whole project is clean and easy to understand.

 On client directory, each "app/MODULE" directory stores files for each URL routing as a component.
-The main files for directories are HTML files (ex: "main.html"), client-side controller (ex: "main.controller.js").
-Other files are client-side routing configuration, test codes, CSS files, etc. Common features for the project are stored under "components" directory as a subdirectory.
+The main files for directories are HTML files (ex: "main.html") and client-side controllers (ex: "main.controller.js").
+Other files are client-side routing configurations, test codes, CSS files, etc. Common features for the project are stored under the "components" directory as a subdirectory.

 On server directory, each "server/api/MODULE" directory stores files for each URL routing as a component.
-The main files for the directories are Database model, server-side controller.
-Other files are server-side routing configuration, server-side WebSocket implementation, test codes.
+The main files for the directories are Database models and server-side controllers.
+Other files are server-side routing configurations, server-side WebSocket implementations, and test codes.

 The client and the server send or receive data or events by communicating client-side controllers and server-side controllers using JSON-based HTTP APIs.
-From MVC model's perspective, server sees client as views, and client sees server as models.
+From MVC model's perspective, the server sees the client as views, and the client sees the server as models.

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150709/20150709030234.png)